DH2643-2023-Group9/Beatline/README.md

 # Beatline 🎉🎉

+## Important Information to the Person Grading This Project ⚠️
+This app relies heavily on Spotify's web API which has a couple of consequences:
+- To use it, you need a Spotify account
+- Since we only have a development license for the API, we need to add the emails of users manually
+  - If you want to try the game, you can contact Samuel at samuelfa@kth.se or by your preferred means so he can add your Spotify email.

 ## Overview

 Beatline is a game about placing songs on a time line!
 Play it with your friends and show them that YOU are the song master.